Another global bank is leaving Guam

 It will wind down its business in American Samoa over the next six months while the bank is in discussions with other parties about the future ownership options for its business in Guam.

-The number of Guam jobs that could be affected was not disclosed but ANZ mentioned in its press release that retaining employees to the extent possible is one of the talking points for the possible buyer or buyers of its Guam business.
+The number of Guam jobs that could be affected was not disclosed, but ANZ said in its press release that retaining employees to the extent possible is one of the talking points for the possible buyer or buyers for its Guam business.

 “Sale criteria would include maximizing job retention for staff and a commitment to the economic, social and environment development of the territory,” Schaumann also said.